 Transport costs in Kenya are generally affordable and predictable, so you can plan commutes around a cheap public system or the variable costs of driving.

-Taxis cost more: expect a $2.23 base fare plus roughly $1.96 per mile during the day, useful for short trips or when public options aren’t convenient.
+Taxis/ride-hailing cost more: expect app-based pricing with a small base fare (around KSh 100) plus per-kilometer charges (around KSh 35/km), with surge and time charges possible, useful for short trips or when public options aren’t convenient.

 Healthcare, Insurance, and Medical Services

-If you prefer private care, you’ll usually pay more upfront but get faster, higher-quality service—expect about $30 for a private clinic visit and plan on $100–$300 per month for extensive expat insurance.
+If you prefer private care, you’ll usually pay more upfront but get faster, higher-quality service—expect about $30 (roughly KSh 2,000–5,000) for a private clinic visit and plan on $100–$300 per month for extensive expat insurance.

-You’ll find private healthcare favoured by expatriates because public healthcare can be overcrowded and underfunded; government spending was only about $83 per capita in 2019.
+You’ll find private healthcare favoured by expatriates because public healthcare can be overcrowded and underfunded; government spending was about $85 per capita in 2019.
 Without health insurance, medical expenses can be unpredictable, so budget conservatively.

 - Compare plans: look at coverage limits, evacuation, and outpatient benefits when choosing health insurance.